snrnats/doc-centre/docfx_project/pro/api/shipments/cancelling_shipments.md

 ## Cancelling Shipments

 To cancel a shipment, use the **Cancel Shipment** endpoint.
-You can call **Cancel Shipment** by sending a `PUT` request to `https://api.sorted.com/pro/shipments/{reference}/cancel`, where `{reference}` denotes the shipment you want to cancel.
+To call **Cancel Shipment**, send a `PUT` request to `https://api.sorted.com/pro/shipments/{reference}/cancel`, where `{reference}` denotes the shipment you want to cancel.
 Once the request has been received, PRO changes the shipment's `{state}` to _cancelled_ and returns a confirmation message.

-You can only cancel a shipment prior to it being manifested.
+You can only cancel a shipment prior to that shipment being manifested.
 Once a shipment has been manifested it can no longer be cancelled.

 Once a shipment has been cancelled, then no further changes can be made to it.
-If you want to reinstate a cancelled shipment then you will need to create a new shipment with the same details.
+In order to reinstate a cancelled shipment you would need to create a new shipment with the same details.

 > [!NOTE]
 >